Nëntori: Promotion

 An English version of "Nëntori" with the title "I'm Sorry", written by Menno Reyntjes, was premiered onto the YouTube channel of Arilena with an accompanying music video on 24 August 2017.
 For further promotion, Arilena performed the song in the Europa Plus Festival, Astana Dusy Festival and FIFA Fan Zone Moscow.
 She made further appearances to perform the song on Romanian radio station Radio ZU on 14 June 2017.
 On 15 December 2017, she was invited to perform the song in the grand final on the Romanian television talent show Voice of Romania.

 Kënga Magjike

 The 18th edition of Kënga Magjike took place in Tirana, Albania, and consisted of two semi-finals held on 7 and 8 December, and the grand final on 10 December 2016.
 Arilena Ara, one of the contestants selected to compete in the competition, performed the song for the first time on 14 November 2016 as well as on 10 December 2016 after qualifying for the grand final.
-The song reached the third place in a field of twenty-one in the grand final onf 10 December 2016 and won the nomination for the Best Ballad.
+The song reached the third place in a field of twenty-one in the grand final on 10 December 2016 and won the nomination for the Best Ballad.